the-laughing-monkey/cicada-platform/README.md

 **Vote Suggestion System**

 A system allows for suggestions on how to vote.
-Based on a question survey, such as demonstrated by the &quot; [I Side With](https://www.isidewith.com/)&quot; website, a set of basic rules can be created about how a person would particularly vote.
+Based on a question survey, such as demonstrated by the &quot;[I Side With](https://www.isidewith.com/)&quot; website, a set of basic rules can be created about how a person would particularly vote.
 The system would then examine the law XML and come to a conclusion, marking the document/proposal/bill/rule change with green/yellow/red based on how likely you are to agree with the majority of the provisions.
 This could eventually lead to an auto-voting system.

 **Auto-Voting system**